ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 The sections below explore the system that has been created (which would be similar for your own database).
 <br><br>

-!!! pied-piper ":bulb: Automation: Key Takeaways -- Instant API, Admin App"
+!!! pied-piper ":bulb: Automation: Instant API, Admin App (enable UI dev, agile collaboration)"

     ### a.
 API with Swagger